Pruthavirajsingh/Pruthavirajsingh/README.md

-## Hey there! 🤗 I'm Pruthavirajsingh D, a passionate wanna-be developer 😆
+## Hey there! 🤗 I'm Pruthavirajsingh D, a developer 😆

 “Code is like humour.
 When you have to explain it, it’s bad.” – Cory House